 Stage 2: Check the distance you’ll fly

-For the distance, I suggest you head to the Great Circle Mapper website (no affiliations) and enter your airport codes in the search box.
+For the distance, I suggest visiting the Great Circle Mapper website (no affiliation) and entering your airport codes in the search box.
 For example, Perth to Brisbane to Los Angeles would be PER-BNE-LAX.

 GCMAP - Perth-Brisbane-Los Angeles

 As long as the transit between flights remains under 24 hours (international) or the same calendar day (domestic), you can add up the total distance and pay the points applicable to that distance travelled.
-This is better than pricing per flight, which usually works out to be more expensive.
+This is better than pricing per flight, which typically results in a more expensive outcome.

 The combined distance of PER-BNE-LAX is 9,407 miles.
-Assuming we are flying Qantas and are just having a short transit, then go to the first Qantas Classic Flight Reward table and look up that distance.
+Assuming we are flying Qantas and have a short transit, refer to the Qantas Classic Flight Reward table to find the corresponding distance.

 Qantas Classic Rewards table